davidbeesley/rust-docs-mcp-server/README.md

 On the first run for a specific crate version *and feature set*, the server will:
 1. Download the crate documentation using `cargo doc` (with specified features).
 2. Parse the HTML documentation.
-3. Generate embeddings for the documentation content using the OpenAI API (this may take some time and incur costs, though typically only fractions of a US penny for most crates, potentially a few pennies for crates with exceptionally large documentation).
+3. Generate embeddings for the documentation content using the OpenAI API (this may take some time and incur costs, though typically only fractions of a US penny for most crates; even a large crate like `async-stripe` with over 5000 documentation pages cost only $0.18 USD for embedding generation during testing).
-4. Cache the documentation content and embeddings.
+4. Cache the documentation content and embeddings so that the cost isn't incurred again.
 5. Start the MCP server.

 Subsequent runs for the same crate version *and feature set* will load the data from the cache, making startup much faster.